Sanaullah9190/Element-Detection-And-identification-of-Functional-Group-in-Organic-Compound-The-Logicain/experiment/procedure.md

-Heat a small piece of dry sodium metal in a fusion tube until it melts.
+(i)Heat a small piece of dry sodium metal in a fusion tube until it melts.

-Add a small amount of the organic compound and heat strongly until red hot.
+(ii)Add a small amount of the organic compound and heat strongly for 2-3 min until fusion tube gets red hot.

-Plunge the hot tube into distilled water in a porcelain dish.
+(iii)Dip the hot fusion tube into distilled water in a porcelain dish.

+(iv)Break the fusion tube, And.

-Boil the mixture, cool, and filter.
-The filtrate is the Lassaigne’s extract (L.E.).
+(v)Boil the mixture for 5-8 min ,then cool mixture at room temperature and filter.
+The filtrate is the Sodium Fusion Extract also known as Lassaigne’s Extract (L.E.).